Published by: Julia

 If you do not practice you will get far in any sport.
 But, it needs to be done the right way.
 If it is not all you will be doing is ingraining those bad habits that are holding you back.

 Unlearning poor stance, shooting, and ball-handling techniques is extremely hard work.
-It is something Stephen had to do himself.
+It is something Steph Curry had to do himself.
 It took him months to learn not to catapult from the waist.
 A technique he had developed to compensate for the fact he was shorter than the average basketball player.

 So, any player, especially those who are just starting out needs to learn the right way and practice.
 At each stage in his course, Stephen pauses and provides you with practice drills that target what you have just learned.